vyevs/sudoku/README.md

 2. hidden singles
 3. backtracking

-current initial state is set in the code
+initial state is provided via a file that is the 1st arg to the program

 verifies the final solution and reports any errors

-does not do any dynamic allocations when solving the sudoku
+performs 0 dynamic allocations while solving the sudoku